 7.2 Job Security

 The University recognises the importance of job security to staff.
-To mitigate against the impact of redundancies, the University, wherever possible, will utilise the measures outlined in clause 6.7.1 and endeavour to use involuntary redundancy as a last resort.
+To mitigate against the impact of redundancies, the University will utilise clause 6.7.1 and endeavour to use involuntary redundancy as a last resort.

 7.3 Workforce Data